Associate of Applied Science in Outdoor Leadership

 A minimum of 60 credits is required for the degree.

-Upon completion of the A.A.S. in Outdoor Leadership students will:
+Upon completion of the Associate of Applied Science in Outdoor Leadership students will:

-- understand and explain the benefits of outdoor recreation for individual and community well-being (as measured by course assignments and an internship journal)
+- Explain the benefits of outdoor recreation for individual and community well-being

-- successfully evaluate risks associated with outdoor activities and identify methods to reduce and/or mitigate those risks (as measured by course assignments)
+- Evaluate risks associated with outdoor activities and identify methods to reduce and/or mitigate those risks

 - Demonstrate proficiency in technical backcountry skills necessary for outdoor recreation professionals in the student’s areas of interest